jkbgbr/simplesi/README.md

 ## Representing a Physical object

 Printing a `Physical` object returns just a string.
 Great, but it is not really easy to reuse the value from that point.
-The `PhysRep` class is used to represent a `Physical` objects value as float and unit as string.
-The `Physical` is a callable so accessing the `PhysRep` of a `Physical` is simple.
+The `PhysRep` class is used to represent a `Physical` object's value as float and unit as string. `Physical` is a callable so accessing the `PhysRep` of a `Physical` is simple.

 ```python
 >>> p = 12 * si.m